Adopted by membership on April 9, 2013

-- by lapsing.
+(b) by lapsing.
 A membership will be considered as lapsed and automatically terminated if such member’s dues remain unpaid on March 1.
-Former members whose membership had lapsed may reapply within 6 months to the Board of Directors for reinstatement.
+Former members whose membership had lapsed may request reinstatement of their same membership within six months to the Board of Directors.

 SECTION 1.
 Club Meetings.
-Meetings of the Club shall be held within 25 miles of the Washington, DC, metropolitan area, at such hour, date and place as may be designated by the Board of Directors.
-Written notice of each such meeting shall be provided by the Corresponding Secretary at least 10 days prior to the date of the meeting.
-This notification may also be accomplished by announcement in the Club Newsletter.
-The quorum for such meeting shall be 10% of the members in good standing.
+Meetings of the Club shall be held within the Washington, DC, metropolitan area, at such hour, date and place as may be designated by the Board of Directors.
+Written notice of each such meeting shall be provided to the membership by the Corresponding Secretary at least 10 days prior to the date of the meeting.
+This notification may also be accomplished through electronic mail (e-mail) and by announcement in the Club Newsletter.
+The quorum for such meeting shall be 10% of the voting members in good standing.

 SECTION 4.
 Board Meetings.
-Meetings of the Board of Directors shall be held within 25 miles of the Washington, DC, metropolitan area at least five times each year, at such hour and place as may be designated by the Board.
-Written notice of each such meeting shall be provided to Board members by the Corresponding Secretary at least five days prior to the date of the meeting.
+Meetings of the Board of Directors shall be held within the Washington, DC, metropolitan area at least five times each year, at such hour and place as may be designated by the Board.
+Written or electronic notice of each such meeting shall be provided to Board members by the Corresponding Secretary at least five days prior to the date of the meeting.
 The quorum for such a meeting shall be a majority of the Board.
-The schedule of regular Board meetings shall be posted on the club’s website and published in the club newsletter.

-SECTION 6.
-Board Meeting and Special Board Meeting Voting.
+Section 6.
+Board Meeting, Special Board Meeting and Electronic Voting.
 When necessary, the President can direct the Corresponding Secretary to poll the Board by facsimile and/or electronic mail to conduct Board business.
 The results of such electronic or facsimile voting shall be considered as regular conduct of business by the Board.
 Results shall be reported by the Corresponding Secretary to all Board members and shall be included in the Corresponding Secretary’s report at the next regular Board meeting.
 If any one board member objects to the electronic or facsimile polling process for a specific issue, that member can report the objection to the Corresponding Secretary and the issue shall be postponed until the next Regular or Special Board Meeting.

 SECTION 2.
 Officers.
-The Club’s officers, consisting of the President, 1st Vice President, 2nd Vice President, Recording Secretary, Corresponding Secretary, and Treasurer, shall serve in their respective capacities both with regard to the Club and its meeting and the Board and its meetings.
+The Club’s officers, consisting of the President, Vice President, Recording Secretary, Corresponding Secretary, and Treasurer, shall serve in their respective capacities both with regard to the Club and its meeting and the Board and its meetings.

-- The President shall preside at all meetings of the Club and of the Board, and shall have the duties and powers normally appurtenant to the office of President in addition to these particularly specified in these by-laws.
+(a) The President shall preside at all meetings of the Club and of the Board, and shall have the duties and powers normally appurtenant to the office of President in addition to those particularly specified in these by-laws.

-- The 1st Vice President shall have the duties and exercise the powers of the President in case of the President’s death, absence, or incapacity.
+(b) The Vice President shall have the duties and exercise the powers of the President in case of the President’s absence, incapacity, or death.

-- The Corresponding Secretary shall have charge of the correspondence, notify officers and directors of their election to office, keep a roll of the members of the Club with their addresses, and carry out such other duties as are prescribed by these By-laws.
+(d) The Corresponding Secretary shall have charge of the correspondence, notify officers and directors of their election to office, keep a roll of the members of the Club with their add resses, and carry out such other duties as are prescribed by these By-laws.

-- The Treasurer shall collect and receive all moneys due or belonging to the Club.
+(e) The Treasurer shall collect and receive all moneys due or belonging to the Club.
 The Treasurer shall deposit the same in a bank designated by the Board, in the name of the Club.
-The treasurer shall report to the Board or the Membership at every meeting the condition of the Club’s finances and every item of receipt or payment not before reported; and at the annual meeting shall render an account of all moneys received and expended during the previous fiscal year.
+The treasurer shall report to the Board or the Membership at every meeting the condition of the Club’s finances.
+At the annual meeting, the treasurer shall render an account of all moneys received and expended during the previous fiscal year.
 The Treasurer shall be bonded in such amount as the Board of Directors shall determine.

 SECTION 3.
 Directors: Directors shall be accessible to the membership in general.
 Whenever possible they shall offer assistance and guidance to members.
 They shall present the membership’s concerns and opinions to the Board.
 A Director shall be appointed to serve on each committee that is not chaired by a Board member.
 The Director-committee-member shall provide such assistance as the committee chairman may require and, if the Committee Chairman desires, shall serve as the committee’s contact with the Board.

 SECTION 4.
 Vacancies.
-Any vacancies occurring on the Board of Directors or among the officers during the year shall be filled until the next annual election by a majority vote of all the then members of the Board at its first regular Board meeting following the creation of such vacancy, or at a special board meeting called for that purpose; except that a vacancy in the office of President shall be filled automatically by the 1st Vice President, and the resulting vacancy in the office of 1st Vice President shall be filled by the Board.
+Any vacancies occurring on the Board of Directors or Officers during the year shall be filled by a majority vote held among the remaining board members at the next regularly scheduled board meeting or at a special board meeting called for that purpose; except that a vacancy in the office of President shall be filled automatically by the Vice President, and the resulting vacancy in the office of Vice President shall be filled by the Board.

 SECTION 1.
 Club Year.
 The Club’s fiscal year shall begin on the 1st day of January and end on the 31st day of December.
 The Club’s official year shall begin immediately at the conclusion of the election at the annual meeting and shall continue through the election at the next annual meeting.

 SECTION 2.
 Annual Meeting.
 The annual meeting shall be held in the month of April at which the results of the election of Officers and Directors for the ensuing year shall be announced.
-They shall take office immediately upon the conclusion of the meeting and each retiring officer shall turn over to his successor in office all properties and records relating to that office within 30 days after the April specialty.
+The newly elected Board of Directors shall take office immediately upon the conclusion of the meeting and each retiring officer shall turn over to his or her successor in office all properties and records relating to that office within 30 days of the election.

 SECTION 4.
 Nominations.
 During the fourth quarter of the calendar year, the Board shall select a Nominating Committee by secret ballot consisting of three members and two alternates, no more than one of whom shall be a member of the Board.
 The Corresponding Secretary shall immediately notify the committee members and alternates of their selection.
 The Corresponding Secretary shall also immediately notify all Club members of the selection of the Nominating Committee and alternates.
 The Board shall name a Chairman for the Committee.
 The primary responsibility of the nominating committee shall be to ensure that there are qualified candidates for each position.
 The committee shall consider the number of years the prospective candidate has been a member of the club, participation in club activities, dedication to the well-being of the club and the breed, and other appropriate dog-related experience in making their choices.

-- Upon receipt of the Nominating Committee’s report, the Corresponding Secretary shall, before February 15th, notify each member of the Club in writing of the candidates so nominated.
+(b) Upon receipt of the Nominating Committee’s report, the Board of Directors shall cause the Corresponding Secretary, before February 15th, to notify each member of the Club in writing of the candidates so nominated.

-- No person may be a candidate in a club election who has not been nominated.
-There shall be no “write-in” candidates for election to the Board.
+(g) No person may be a candidate in a club election who has not been nominated.
+There shall be n “write-in” candidates for election to the Board.